wecanbuildit/conda_setup/README.md

 ## Step 3: Install Miniforge (Recommended for M-series Macs)

-For Apple Silicon Macs, we recommend Miniforge instead of Anaconda for better compatibility:
+For Apple Silicon Macs, we recommend Miniforge instead of Anaconda for better compatibility.

+### Why We Recommend Manual Activation for Research

+For researchers working on multiple projects, we recommend choosing **"no"** when asked about automatic shell initialization.
+Here's why:

+1. **Project Isolation**: Each research project often requires different package versions.
+Manual activation ensures you're always aware of which environment is active.

+2. **Prevents Cross-contamination**: Avoid accidentally installing packages in the wrong environment or using incorrect package versions.

+3. **Cleaner Terminal**: Your command prompt stays normal when working on non-Python tasks, reducing visual clutter.

+4. **Explicit Control**: You explicitly choose when to activate conda, making your workflow more intentional and reproducible.

+5. **Compatibility**: Some bioinformatics tools have their own Python installations.
+Manual activation prevents PATH conflicts.

+If you later decide you want automatic activation, you can always run `conda init` to enable it.

+### Installation Steps

 1. Download Miniforge for arm64 (Apple Silicon):
    ```bash